A Survey of U.S. Dental Health & Contributing Factors - Legal Reader

 Express Dentist releases a survey of the areas with the best and worst dental health across the United States.

 When the coronavirus pandemic first began to spread throughout the U.S., the dental health of Americans became one of its major casualties.
-They became fearful of visiting the offices of providers, and many of these providers were operating at reduced capacity.
+They were fearful of visiting the offices of providers, and many of these providers were operating at reduced capacity.
 Now that the fear has somewhat subsided, more people are making appointments, but some areas of the U.S. are lagging significantly behind others.

 Dr. Greg Grillo, dentist and spokesperson for Express Dentist, said, “Health and wellness have been under a brighter spotlight the last couple of years, and we want to elevate dental health, too.
 There’s a vast amount of geographical data on dental disease prevalence.
 While the causes are complex and multi-factorial, we have an opportunity to identify possible causes, raise awareness, and find solutions.”